007hacky007/syncer/README.md

 * install files to the correct paths (i.e. config in /etc and program files in /usr)
 * use systemd
 * maybe create single phar archive?
-* test handling of partial files
 * exception handling
+* implement Google Photos API